Mac Davis, singer-songwriter who blended country and pop, dies at 78

 His manager, Jim Morey, announced the death in a statement, after a tweet in which Mr. Davis’s family revealed that he was “critically ill following heart surgery.”

 With a Texas drawl and country charm, Mr. Davis became a crossover country-pop success in the early 1970s, performing at cow palaces and casinos, writing a No. 1 song that started out as a joke with his producer, and hosting his own musical variety show for three years on NBC.
-At the time, he called himself “a redheaded stepson of the music business,” explaining, “I’m too country for pop and I’m too pop for country.”

-“But,” he told the New Jersey Courier-Post, “I can write songs.
-Damn good songs.”
-His writing process was simple, he later said: “I try to tell the truth and hope it rhymes.”
+His songwriting process was simple, he said: “I try to tell the truth and hope it rhymes.”

 Mr. Davis initially worked as a record-label promoter and songwriter for other artists, collaborating with Glen Campbell and Bobby Goldsboro as well as Kenny Rogers and the First Edition.
 He broadened his range even further in recent years, working with the Swedish DJ Avicii, Weezer frontman Rivers Cuomo and singer-songwriter Bruno Mars.